Anthonynzube/laravel-default/README.md

 ### Laravel Template

-This Laravel 7 template will be used to start other projects and will be updated regularly
+This is a blank Laravel 7 template which will be used to start other projects and will be updated regularly

+It currently has integrated with it, Travis CI - Continuous tool and Code Climate - Automated Code Review